 Even 10 minutes of movement a day can help your body and mind feel better.
 Encourage your loved ones, who you’re no doubt spending a lot of time with right now, to take a moment to move their bodies too.

-And please, if you’re not feeling well, follow the advice of your health professional – including some rest.
+And please, if you’re not feeling well, stay home and get tested for coronavirus.
 It’s vital that we prioritise the health and safety of ourselves, family, friends and the community.